 Skating is a full-body sport.
 When you first get started, you’ll notice that everything from your upper body to your core to your calves will feel sore.
 The ideal body position while skating is slightly leaning forward and keeping your knees bent.
 Just holding this position and squeezing your legs together so you don’t roll away can be challenging for your leg muscles, lower back, and core.

 To move on your roller skates, you’ll have to push off one foot and skate on the other.
 This motion trains your glutes, hamstrings, quads, and calves with every push you take.
-While you may not enjoy the initial soreness that you feel from your first few days of skating, keep in mind that strengthening these muscles—especially your glutes—may help Journal of Physical Therapy Science “The effects of gluteus muscle strengthening exercise and lumbar stabilization exercise on lumbar muscle strength and balance in chronic low back pain patients” View Source .
+While you may not enjoy the initial soreness that you feel from your first few days of skating, keep in mind that strengthening these muscles—especially your glutes—may help combat lower back pain Journal of Physical Therapy Science “The effects of gluteus muscle strengthening exercise and lumbar stabilization exercise on lumbar muscle strength and balance in chronic low back pain patients” View Source .

 Besides building core and lower body strength, you’ll also notice that your hip mobility improves over time.
 Because you’re moving side to side with every step you take, your hips do a lot more (and very different) work than they do when you’re running, cycling, or doing other forms of cardio.